gxshub/mopmc/README.md

 ### Use Pre-configured Docker Image
 A pre-configured environment for compiling MOMPC is defined in a [__mopmc-env__](https://hub.docker.com/r/gxsu/mopmc-env) Docker image, which is in the Docker Hub.
-<em>This Docker image is built to support the AMD64 and ARM64 architectures.</em>
+<em>This Docker image contains a Ubuntu 20.04 OS and is built to support AMD64 (x86_64) and ARM64 (Apple silicon) architectures.</em>
-It can be compiled and executed __with or without__ GPUs.
-(In the latter case, the command of running MOPMC must include the option `-v standard` (see below)).
+It has been tested in the host OSs Ubuntu 20.04 LTS, Windows 10 and MacOS __with or without__ NVIDIA GPU (In the latter case, the command of running MOPMC must include the option `-v standard` (see below)).

 To run a Docker container with GPU acceleration, the